COSC481W-2019Winter/classproject-3-arabs-an-american/ArchitectureSpecification.md

 Getters and setters for all properties.

 ### Connectors:
-An instance of the MyDbContext class will retreive and store objects of the AccountModel type.
+An instance of the MyIdentityContext class will retrieve and store objects of the MyIdentityUser type.

 -------------------------------------------------
 ## RequestModel: